Sally Lieber: Political leanings

-In 2019 Lieber accepted the endorsement of the DSA.
-Lieber has been rated at 100% by the Sierra Club California, the California National Organization for Women, California League of Conservation Voters, California School Employees Association, the California Alliance for Retired Americans, and the California Labor Federation AFL-CIO.
+Lieber has been rated at 100% by the Sierra Club California, the California National Organization for Women, California League of Conservation Voters, California School Employees Association, the California Alliance for Retired Americans, and the California Labor Federation (AFL-CIO).
 She has received low ratings from the Howard Jarvis Taxpayers Association and the California Chamber of Commerce.

-Post Assembly activities
+California State Board of Equalization

-Lieber is running for the California Board of Equalization from the 2nd district.
-On June 7, 2022, Lieber became the Democratic Party’s nominee going into the November general election run-off.
+Lieber ran for the California State Board of Equalization in the 2022 election.
+On June 7, 2022, Lieber became the Democratic Party's nominee going into the November general election run-off, which she won.